 Drew Smith (she/her)

-I'm a Licensed Certified Art Therapist and a Licensed Professional Counselor in the state of Oregon.
+I'm an Art Therapist and a Licensed Professional Counselor in the state of Oregon.
 I've worked in many different community and clinical settings over the years, always to connect children, teens, adults, and seniors to the healing and life-giving energy of the creative process.